in , ,

 Pembrey is on my list of favourite dog friendly places as it is HUMOUNGOUS, it stretches for approximately 8 miles.
 That is an endless amount of sand to sprint along, catching sticks and feeling free.

-Human said that there is also a charge for parking in Pembrey, so make sure you’re not riding shotgun that day otherwise you might have to pay with your favourite treats.
+Human said that there is also a charge for parking in Pembrey.
+So make sure you’re not riding shotgun that day otherwise you might have to pay with your favourite treats.

 3. Llanelli Beach